Learn something new every day More Info... by email

 People may be sent to the ICU for many different reasons.
-In many hospitals, it is routine for patients to be admitted to the intensive care unit following a major operation, even if there were no complications during the procedure.
-Emergency patients who are admitted to the hospital may be placed in the intensive care unit if they have received severe injuries that may affect vital signs, or if they have undergone a serious medical trauma such as a heart attack or stroke.
-Patients that develop severe infections may be isolated in the ICU, both to protect other patients and because of the generally higher hygiene standards in the area.
+In many hospitals, it is routine for patients to be admitted to intensive care following a major operation, even if there were no complications during the procedure.
+Emergency patients who are admitted to the hospital may be placed in intensive care if they have received severe injuries that may affect vital signs, or if they have undergone a serious medical trauma such as a heart attack or stroke.
+Patients who develop severe infections may be isolated in the ICU, both to protect other patients and because of the generally higher hygiene standards in the area.
 Other patients in the ICU may have existing health conditions that require them to use specialized equipment in the unit, such as ventilators.

-Visiting a person in an intensive unit can be an unnerving experience.
+Visiting a person in intensive care can be an unnerving experience.
 Since patients need careful monitoring, they are typically hooked up to many machines that track their vital signs, and may be receiving IV medications or fluids.
 This can look frightening, but is generally not painful for the patient and not an indication that he or she is in any sudden danger.
-Visitors to the intensive care unit may be able to visit during more hours than in other wings of the hospital, but are asked to stay away if they are ill or have recently been exposed to a cold or flu.
+Visitors to the ICU may be able to visit during more hours than in other wings of the hospital, but are asked to stay away if they are ill or have recently been exposed to a cold or flu.
 Only one or two people may be permitted to visit an ICU patient at a time, and allowed visitors may be limited to family and authorized guests.